Josef Gangl: Posthumous honors

 Gangl was posthumously honoured as a hero of the Austrian resistance.
 A street in Wörgl is named after him.
-Additionally, a small memorial was crafted in his honor with an engraving on it, detailing Gangl's joining of the local resistance and freeing of the captives kept at castle Itter.
-He is referred to as "Sepp Gangl" on this memorial, and it states that he "died a hero's death with 35 years of age".
+Additionally, a small memorial was crafted in his honor with an engraving on it, detailing Gangl's joining of the local resistance and freeing of the captives kept at Castle Itter.
+He is referred to as "Sepp Gangl" on this memorial, and it states that he "died a hero's death at 35 years of age."

+In popular culture

-The Swedish metal band Sabaton have made a song called "The Last Battle" about the fight in the Tyrolean Alps.
+A song by the Swedish metal band Sabaton, "The Last Battle", is about the fight in the Tyrolean Alps.

+Gangl's likeness is used in the WWII Grand Strategy game Hearts of Iron 4, where his portrait is sometimes used to depict 'generic' Field Officers.